hash-laboratories-au/findDuplicates/README.md

 NOTE: I only wrote for `to` address of `xdc0000000000000000000000000000000000000092`.
 This may also works for below `to` addresses if there are any duplicates.
 (Duplicates shall only exist within same `to`)
 - xdc0000000000000000000000000000000000000092
 - xdc0000000000000000000000000000000000000094

-## What is `blockDecoder` file
-This file takes input of a stringified json block, return its block miner address.
-See the example in the `downloadBlocks.js` from line 56-64.

-The file is a complied `go` file where we used some of the existing XinFin code to decode its encoded byte data.
-I copied the source code into the `blockDecoderSource.go` file.
-But this file can only be run within the Xinfin repo https://github.com/XinFinOrg/XDPoSChain.